weaviate/weaviate-io/developers/weaviate/current/reader-generator-modules/qna-openai.md

 # In short

-* The OpenAI Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI completions endpoint.
+* The OpenAI Question and Answer (Q&A) module is a Weaviate module for answer extraction from data through the OpenAI [completions endpoint](https://beta.openai.com/docs/api-reference/completions).
 * The module depends on a text vectorization module that should be running with Weaviate.
 * The module adds an `ask {}` parameter to the GraphQL `Get {}` queries
 * The module returns a max. of 1 answer in the GraphQL `_additional {}` field.
 * The answer with the highest `certainty` (confidence level) will be returned.
+* Added in Weaviate `v1.16.6`

 # Introduction

 The Question and Answer (Q&A) OpenAI module is a Weaviate module for answer extraction from data.
-It uses the [completion endpoint](https://beta.openai.com/docs/api-reference/completions), created by OpenAI, to try and extract an answer from the most relevant docs.
+It uses the [completions endpoint](https://beta.openai.com/docs/api-reference/completions), created by OpenAI, to try and extract an answer from the most relevant docs.
 This module can be used in GraphQL `Get{...}` queries, as a search operator.
 The `qna-openai` module tries to find an answer in the data objects of the specified class.
 If an answer is found within the given `certainty` range, it will be returned in the GraphQL `_additional { answer { ... } }` field.
 There will be a maximum of 1 answer returned, if this is above the optionally set `certainty`.
 The answer with the highest `certainty` (confidence level) will be returned.

 # How to enable